 |B-||70-72||2.7||Satisfactory at a post-baccalaureate level||Adequate critical capacity and analytic ability; some understanding of relevant issues; some familiarity with the literature.|

 Grades 65-69 are not passing grades recognised for credit in a degree program.
 A student receiving a failing grade is given the option of taking a supplemental examination.
 If the student chooses to do supplemental work and passes it, a CR is given for the course.
 Grades below 65 indicate outright failure without the right to take a supplemental examination.

 To avoid delays completing their programs and the risk of jeopardizing continuation of enrolment, students are advised to complete their course assignments on time.
 Regis College and TST have established firm due dates, which professors may extend for the completion of coursework.
 If a firm due dates passes, a permanent grade based on the work previously submitted will be assigned automatically.
 Please see the relevant program handbook for further details.
 Continuation of student’s registration may be jeopardized if you hold more than a certain number of SDFs.

 A student who registers at the beginning of the academic year for courses in the January session will be required to drop courses which are excess according to the above TST AD regulation, if the SDFs have not been cleared in the September session.

 Concern for the safety of children and other vulnerable populations to whom our students may minister have made it increasingly common practice to require background or police checks for those working in certain areas.
-Those students involved in field placements or spiritual direction programs should be aware that such checks may be required.
-It will be the responsibility of the placement supervisor and the Regis College Theological Field Education Director, or the Director of the Spiritual Direction Program to ensure that needed checks are performed.
+The Regis College Theological Field Education Director or the Director of the Spiritual Direction Program will be responsible for informing students involved in field placements or spiritual direction programs that such checks may be required.
+Students will be personally responsible for obtaining any required checks needed for their placement.
+It will be the responsibility of the placement supervisor to ensure that needed checks are performed.

 Basic Degree Students: